Archive for September, 2006

 Michael Duffy: Martin, can I ask you the same question?
 Before 1989 Quadrant had a neat role, if you like, a very specific role.
 What is or ought its role to be?
 Or does it still have a role?

 Martin Krygier: Here I’d part company with my colleagues on the panel.
-Read more »
+Read the rest of this entry »

 The joy of Akismet and the sorrow of the Right